Sharpmancer/CleanTetris/README.md

 The goal of this project is to capture the essence of these architectural ideas and test their **practicality and synergy** in a small but complete system.
 An ideal project of this type should achieve the following qualities:

 - **Ease of mental mapping** — no guesswork about where to find or place functionality.
+Each placement follows an intuitive folder path: Feature(Playfield, Score, ...) → Layer(Domain, Infra, ...) → Visibility(Api, Internals) → Role(Value Objects, Algorithms, Aggregates...) → Your type.
-  *(Example: Features → Playfield → App → Api → OnRowsCleared event)*
+  *(Example: Features → Playfield → Domain → Model → Value Objects → GridDirection.cs)*

 - **Streamlined dependency structure** — only the Application layer can depend on other features;
   Domain is always isolated, and Infrastructure / Composition remain self-contained within each feature.